vtexdocs/dev-portal-content/docs/guides/Checkout/checkout-error-codes.md

 updatedAt: ""
 -------------

-During Checkout API calls, some error codes may appear as a message in the response body.
+During Checkout API requests, some error codes may appear as a message in the response body.
 See the meaning of each one of them:

 | Error Code        | Message                                                                        | Meaning                                                                                                                                                                              |
 | ----------------- | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |